enze-chen/mse104l/_sources/index.md

 Several students who have taken MSE 104L in the past have appreciated the hands-on experimental procedures, but wished that there could also be more structured guidance during the data analysis portion to facilitate the writeup.
 Because we care about your feedback and your success in this course, we have tried to accommodate this request, albeit with a slight twist.
-Namely, we hope to **provide greater clarity for the analysis**, but we will do so in the context of **teaching you some data science** skills as well.
+Namely, we hope to **provide greater clarity for the analysis**, but we will do so in the context of **teaching you some data science and scientific communication** skills as well.
 We believe this will help you complete your lab reports and give you transferable skills that can be applied to other pursuits.